-ZERO is supporting a funding level of \$20 million in Fiscal Year 2024 for the CDC's prostate cancer activities to increase outreach, education and resources for men at high risk of developing prostate cancer, including African-American men.
-This funding level would be an increase of \$4.8 million over the FY23 level of \$15.2 million, which recognizes the agency's commitment to outreach and education for high-risk men.
-With additional monies in FY24, the CDC can fund prostate cancer support groups and increase outreach and education to help high-risk men make decisions that best meet their values and preferences.
+ZERO supports a funding level of \$20 million in Fiscal Year 2025 for the CDC's prostate cancer activities to increase outreach, education and resources for men at high risk of developing prostate cancer, including African-American men.
+This funding level would be an increase of \$4.8 million over the FY23 level of \$15.2 million and similar to the \$19.2 million from the President's budget request for FY24, which recognizes the agency's commitment to outreach and education for high-risk men.
+With additional monies in FY25, the CDC can fund prostate cancer support groups and increase outreach and education to help high-risk men make decisions that best meet their values and preferences.

-We are requesting that the following language be included in the report accompanying the FY24 Labor-HHS-Education Appropriations Act:
+We ask that the following language be included in the report accompanying the FY25 Labor-HHS-Education Appropriations Act:

-Prostate Cancer.- The Committee is aware of the continued rise in prostate cancer deaths and supports the CDC's work to increase public awareness of prostate cancer risks, screening and treatment in high-risk men.
-The Committee provides \$20,000,000 for the CDC's prostate cancer activities, including \$7,000,000 for initiatives to increase outreach and education among high-risk men, especially African-American men.
+Prostate Cancer. - The Committee is alarmed by the continued rise in prostate cancer deaths and supports the CDC's work to address this trend by increasing public awareness of prostate cancer risks, screening, and treatment in high-risk men.
+The Committee provides \$20,000,000 for the CDC's prostate cancer activities, including \$7,000,000 for initiatives to increase outreach and education among African-American men and other high-risk groups.